shambhuraje88-git/tomcat-app-kastro/README.md

 # DevOps Training Portal - Batch 008

-A beautiful Java web application for Jenkins, Docker, Kubernetes, and Terraform training by Kastro kiran.
+A beautiful Java web application for Jenkins, Docker, Kubernetes, and Terraform training by Shambhuraje pawar.

 ## Features
 - **Responsive Design**: Works perfectly on all devices